July 26, 2022

-This past academic year, we have focused our attention on three key areas:
+This past academic year, we have focused our attention on two key areas:

 - posting all degree decisions within 30 days of the end of the semester (outcome #1)